bitovi/hatchify/doc/next-steps/customizing-your-list.md

   const TodoColumn = hatchedReact.components.Todo.Column
   ```

-- Setting the `type` prop to `replace` instructs Hatchify to render all the usual columns in our list, while _only_ applying our customizations to the column that corresponds to the value of the `field` prop on `TodoColumn`.
+- Setting the `type` prop to `replace` instructs Hatchify to render all the usual columns in your list, while _only_ applying your customizations to the column that corresponds to the value of the `field` prop on `TodoColumn`.

   ```tsx
   type = "replace"
   field = "name"
   ```

-- The `label` prop allows us to overwrite the column's default header with a custom string.
+- The `label` prop allows you to overwrite the column's default header with a custom string.

   ```tsx
   label = "ToDo"
   ```

-- The `renderDataValue` prop allows us to pass in a callback that returns JSX.
+- The `renderDataValue` prop allows you to pass in a callback that returns JSX.
 That JSX will fully overwrite the contents of each data cell.

   ```tsx
   renderDataValue={({ value }) => <strong>{value}</strong>}